We’ve made this Age of Exploration Printable Timeline to go with your study of the Explorers from Henry the Navigator to Henry Hudson.

 How To Use The Timeline

-Just cut apart the figures along the lines and glue them in order to a long piece of paper.
-I like using Freezer Paper from the grocery store along one wall in my schoolroom.
+Just cut apart the figures from the Age of Exploration Printable Timeline Squares along the lines and glue them in order to a long piece of paper.
+I like using freezer paper from the grocery store along one wall in my schoolroom.
 We add dates and images to our timeline all year so we can see how historical events and people overlap.
-You can see what our timelines look like and how we use them here.
 You can also place the timeline squares into a notebook.

 As we place the figures on the timeline we talk briefly about each one.
-With this timeline we’ll do a historical map at the same time and add each explorer’s basic route as we discuss him.
+With this timeline we’ll do a historical map at the same time.
+We’ll add each explorer’s basic route as we discuss him.

 Hope you enjoy the Age of Exploration printable timeline!

 You can find lots more ideas for teaching about the exciting Age of Exploration in Layers of Learning Unit 3-1.